0xTycoon/punk-blocks/README.md

 images.
 Each image is then saved as an optimized png, then the Solidity code is generated with the help of a sprite sheet data in a CSV format.

-### Simple UI

-Here is a [simple web UI](https://0xtycoon.github.io/punk-blocks/) for generating punks from blocks, or viewing and registering new blocks with the contract.

 ### License